FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_rc/Managing-a-Smartphone-Robot-Controller.rst

-A commented example of what the contents of a calibration file should look like can be found in a file called *teamwebcamcalibrations.xml*, which is included with the FTC Android Studio project folder.
+A commented example of what the contents of a calibration file should look like can be found in a file called *teamwebcamcalibrations.xml*, which is included with the Android Studio project folder.
 This example calibration file can be found
 `here <https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/TeamCode/src/main/res/xml/teamwebcamcalibrations.xml>`__.